 Sources: * U.S. Bureau of Labor Statistics (BLS).

 Career Information for Reporters

-An eight percent decline in the employment of reporters and correspondents is expected for the period between 2014 and 2024, according to the BLS.
+An twelve percent decline in the employment of reporters and correspondents is expected for the period between 2018 and 2028, according to the BLS.
 Traditional areas for employment, such as newspapers and the broadcasting industry, may no longer provide opportunities for graduates of journalism degree programs.

 A reporter is required to be on the scene of a news story as quickly as possible in order to gather all of the facts needed to write an article or present a television or radio broadcast.
 Reporters also have to develop a rapport with police forces, political figures and informants in order to receive the best possible information.
 Those who work for large news agencies, such as television news networks, are often sent abroad to report on events happening around the world.
 This particular type of work is only given to journalists with many years of experience and who are fluent in a second language.